M Multi-Map

 7. Node & Connection Ontology

-Defined in meta-mind-rules.js, this schema dictates what types of nodes can exist and how they are allowed to connect.
+Defined in Multi-Map-rules.js, this schema dictates what types of nodes can exist and how they are allowed to connect.
 Rule Exception: Any node is allowed to have a child of type 'note'.

 Connection Types